Alumni Impact for Graduate Employability Ranking

-This indicator seeks to shine a light on which institutions are producing impactful graduates in all walks of life, from performing arts to finance, medicine to politics.
+This forms part of our Employment Outcomes indicator.
+The list seeks to shine a light on which institutions are producing impactful graduates in all walks of life, from performing arts to finance, medicine to politics.

 - Has the list been in circulation for more than one edition?